CoderLSF/fast-llama/README.md

 # RapidLLaMA: A High-Performance LLM Inference Engine

-RapidLLaMA is a high-performance inference engine for large-scale machine learning models (**3x** of `llama.cpp`).
+RapidLLaMA is a super `HIGH`-performance inference engine for LLMs (**3x** of `llama.cpp`).
 It outperforms all current open-source inference engines, especially when compared to the renowned llama.cpp, with 2-3 times better inference speed on a CPU.

 ## Table of Contents
 - [Compilation](#compilation)